-The committee will have a chairperson elected from/by the committee members.
-The chairperson will ensure a written summary of each meeting is prepared and submitted to the Deputy Assistant Director.
+The committee will have a chairperson appointed by the Laboratory Director.
+The chairperson will ensure a written summary of each meeting is prepared and submitted to the Laboratory Director.
 The Crime Laboratory Director will serve as the ex officio chair.